astropy/astroquery/docs/eso/eso.rst

      TRACK,OBJECT,DISPERSED 12:10:32.63 +39:24:20.7 155.076719 75.063247 ...
 STARINTF 0.51 [0.01]
           PHOTOMETRY,OBJECT 12:10:32.63 +39:24:20.7 155.076719 75.063247 ...
 STARINTF 0.54 [0.01]
           PHOTOMETRY,OBJECT 12:10:32.63 +39:24:20.7 155.076719 75.063247 ...
 STARINTF 0.54 [0.01]
+    Length = 38 rows

 And indeed, 38 datasets are found, and the ``DATE OBS`` column is in the result table.

 Downloading identified datasets
 -------------------------------

 Continuing from the previous example, the first two datasets are selected, using their data product IDs ``DP.ID``, and retrieved from the ESO archive.

 .. code-block:: python